Public event

 Dates and times

-Venue: Online, using Zoom video conferencing
+Venue: Online, using Zoom video conferencing.

-Cost: free, though donations welcomed!
+Cost: free, though donations to charity welcomed!

 From Estelle: